OXID-eSales/developer_documentation/development/modules_components_themes/project/configincphp.rst

 .. note::

-    You will require additional OXID components to be able to upload images affected by this setting from the Admin area to a remote storage.
+    You will require additional OXID components to be able to upload images affected by this setting from the Admin area to a remote storage
-    (e.g. `OXID eShop AWS S3 component` for `Amazon Simple Storage Service`, or similar).
+    (See `OXID eShop AWS S3 component <https://github.com/OXID-eSales/aws-s3-component>`_ for `Amazon Simple Storage Service`, or similar).

 Import/Export